berniehans/berniehans/README.md

 ### About Me

-I'm a Computer & Systems Engineer with over 6 years of hands-on experience designing and deploying robust Robotic Process Automation (RPA) solutions for leading global companies like **Indra**, **NTT Data**, and **Seventec**.
+I'm a Computer & Systems Engineer with over 6 years of hands-on experience designing and deploying robust Robotic Process Automation (RPA) solutions for leading global companies like **Indra**, **NTT Data**, and **Konecta**.
 My career has been driven by a passion for optimizing complex business processes and delivering measurable value through technology.

 To bridge the gap between traditional automation and true cognitive intelligence, I am currently pursuing a **Master's degree in Artificial Intelligence** at Universidad Nacional de Ingeniería (UNI).
 My goal is to leverage my deep expertise in RPA architecture with cutting-edge techniques in Machine Learning, Deep Learning, and Computer Vision to solve more complex challenges.

 - 🤖 **Experience:** 6+ years in the full RPA lifecycle, from analysis and design to development and deployment.
 - 🎓 **Academics:** MSc in AI Candidate (UNI) & BSc in Computer and Systems Engineering (USIL, 2017).
-- 🏆 **Achievements:** Winner of the Indra Hackathon (Brazil) and certified as a Blue Prism Developer and Scrum Foundation Professional.
+- 🏆 **Achievements:** Winner of the Indra Hackathon (Brazil) and certified as a Blue Prism Developer.
 - 💡 **Interests:** I'm passionate about exploring the frontiers of technology, which also fuels my love for video games and anime.

 ### 🛠️ My Tech Stack